 - Quiet operation

 Heat pump cooling is enabled by two sets of copper coils, both filled with refrigerant, one inside your home and one outside in the compressor cabinet.
 Heat transfer is fostered through the natural tendency for heat to always seek transference to a colder object or area.

 A fan blows your home’s hot, humid air across the cold inside coils, heating the refrigerant to a warm vapor.
 This is piped to the compressor outside, which pressurizes the vapor, heating it to about 160°F. Traveling into the outside coils, the hot refrigerant is then cooled by a blower, with the heat being released to the outside air.
 Condensed back into a liquid, the refrigerant flows through an expansion valve, cooling it more before reentering the inside coils for another round of heat absorption/transference.

-Sherlock Heating & Air Conditioning are experts in all facets of HVAC service, covering the San Diego and North County areas.
+Sherlock Plumbing Heating & Air are experts in all facets of HVAC service, covering the San Diego and North County areas.
 Feel free to contact us for information or advice regarding heat pumps or any of your indoor air comfort needs.